Thomas Donohoe: Busby Monument

 A sculpture in Donohoe's hometown of Busby, East Renfrewshire, was commissioned by the local council and officially unveiled in June 2022.
 The monument was designed and created by Kate Robinson whose previous works include the Brother Walfrid sculpture at Celtic Park.
 The bust is located in the car park at Mary Young Place and is made of carbon fibre on a blick plinth with dimensions 1600 x 700 x 700 mm.
 The reverse of the bust features the Brazilian flag together with a representation of the mountains of Ben Lomond (Scotland) and Sugarloaf (Brazil).

 Patrick Donohoe

-Patrick Donohoe (1894-1948), Thomas’ son, was the first star player of Bangu football club.
+Patrick Donohoe (1894–1948), Thomas’ son, was the first star player of Bangu football club.
 It was said that fans used to turn up to watch him train.

 He played for the club between 1913 and 1922.

 In a 1955 newspaper article, Jose Trocolli, the secretary of the F.M.F., says that Patrick was an early proponent of the bicycle kick, employing it before Leonidas Da Silva.

 He was born in Busby, East Renfrewshire and died in Rio de Janeiro.

+2026 FIFA World Cup

+When Scotland qualified for the 2026 FIFA World Cup and were drawn in the same group as Brazil, the interest in the historic football connections between the two countries was renewed.